 - 1922 – Helps organize first Hunger March from Glasgow to London in October (330 men march).

-- 1920-1925 – Becomes President of the Gorbals branch of National Unemployed Workers Committee (largest and most important branch in Glasgow)
+- 1924-1925 – Becomes President of the Gorbals branch of National Unemployed Workers Committee (largest and most important branch in Glasgow and closely associated with John Maclean)

 - 1925 – Cullen’s NUWC associate, Wal Hannington, 1925 is convicted at the Old Bailey under the Incitement to Mutiny Act 1797

-- 1926 – Writes article for British Fascisti periodical, British Lion describing Bolshevik/Communist agitators behind Etaples Mutiny.
+- February 1927-July 1927 – Writes a series of articles for the Glasgow Herald that are subsequently published in the British Fascisti periodical, British Lion describing Bolshevik/Communist agitators behind Etaples Mutiny.
 Cullen writes:

 “I was approached by a prominent Communist agitator, who asked me what part I would take in getting the troops to mutiny.
 There was a small council of action set up and we set about doing everything possible to get a general rising… the councils of action, of which I was one, were giving instructions through under channels.
 The revolt lasted three days, at the end of which a truce was come to between the General Officer Commanding and the rebel troops.
 I was one who refused point blank to recognise the truce and carried on with a small band of irresponsibles.
 Eventually we tried to rush the guard one night, but were repulsed.
 I was captured and made a prisoner.”

-- 1927-1928 – Embarks on a series of anti-Communism lectures at various Christian Institutes throughout the UK after undergoing a religious conversion under the guidance of Baptist Minister, Peter McRostie of Tent Hall in Glasgow.
+- 1927-1928 – James Cullen mbarks on a series of anti-Communism lectures at various Christian Institutes throughout the UK after undergoing a religious conversion under the guidance of Baptist Minister, Peter McRostie of Tent Hall in Glasgow.

 - 1928-1929 – Becomes leader of the West of Scotland Association For the Abolition of Communism